 - a.
-The Consortium specifically authorized these costs in writing on or after the issuance date of the Award; - b.
+The Consortium specifically authorized these costs in writing before they are incurred on or after the issuance date of the Award; - b.
 Incurring these costs was necessary for the efficient and timely performance of the scope of work; and - c.
 These costs would have been allowable if incurred after the date of the Award.